Kryvtsov/Eventide/README.md

-#hello-world
+#hello!

-first try
+This is a site created in bootstrap.

-Hello every one!
-This is my first try at the github working.
-And I like it :)
+I like it :)